jiayihoffman/jiayihoffman.github.io/_posts/2025-01-16-SecurityCamera-Model.md

 ---
 ## Introduction

  I have always wanted to build my security camera.
 There are many benefits to that.
 First of all, data privacy is paramount to me.
 I prefer videos captured around my house to remain private with me.
 Besides, model customization is critical.
 I want the model to be smart enough to tell the difference between my family members and strangers.
-The other reason for a customized model is that I live in an area with lots of wildlife, and I would like to create a security camera that can capture footage of those creatures visiting the house.
-I love to see them. :D
+The other reason for a customized model is that I live in an area with lots of wildlife, and I would like to create a security camera that can capture footage of those lovely creatures visiting my house. :D

-This blog will focus on the technologies for building a security camera, particularly the AI models and the video streaming framework adequate for Object Detection on edge devices.
+This blog will focus on the technologies for building a security camera, particularly the AI models and the video streaming framework for Object Detection on edge devices.
 In the next blog, I will discuss how to create a customized model for the security camera so it alerts me only to things I am interested in.

 ## Choose the Hardware